Two Kings (Matthew 2)

 A couple of weeks ago we looked at the birth of Jesus from the Gospel of Luke.
 The reason we did this was to remind ourselves that Luke wasn't just writing a nice story about the birth of the baby.
 He was subverting the rulers of his day.
 Luke was writing a dangerous story.

-Caesar Augustus, the emperor of that day, inaugurated a twelve-day Advent celebration in 17 BC to mark the beginning of a new age.
+Caesar Augustus, the emperor, started a twelve-day Advent celebration in 17 BC to celebrate the beginning of a new era.
 He called himself a son of god, a savior who brought peace to the world.
 Luke comes along and says that it is Jesus, not Caesar, who is the real Son of God, the Savior who brings Good News of peace to the world.
 Jesus, not Caesar, is Lord.

 Today, I'd like to enter the world into which Jesus was born once again.
 To really understand the birth of Jesus in the Bible, we need to understand a little about that world.
-Next week we're going to put all of this together by looking at Mary's song, the Magnificat, and its radical message for the world.
+Next week, we will analyze Mary's song, known as the Magnificat, and explore its revolutionary message for the world.

 Matthew 2:1 says that "Jesus was born in Bethlehem in Judea, during the time of King Herod."
 The question is, who is King Herod?